ayushb2002/identityManager/backend/README.md

-### Python based API used for integrating ML models for verification purposes
+### Python and Express based API used for integrating ML models for verification purposes